Tips for Visitors

 The First Floor of the Great House

-Visiting the Syrup Factory, Rum Distillery & Sugar Mill
+The Syrup Factory, Rum Distillery & Sugar Mill

 Don’t forget to set aside time to visit the St. Nicholas Abbey Distillery and Sugar Mill.
 Entrance is included in your general admission.